Callum-OP/Piano-Teacher/README.md

 https://bitmidi.com/
 https://musescore.com/

+# Future Development
+Below are the future features and current issues relating to the app in order of priority (highest in list being highest priority)

 ## Top features to consider
 --- Custom Music Editor ---
 Be able to easily add notes by pressing where on the screen to add them.
 Double click to increase the length? or maybe add/drag another note on top to extend it?